+Figure 1: Bandwidth comparison (32.5 GHz and 55 GHz modulation bandwidth) for thin layer SAR-image.

 Thickness and material measurements and object classification are other very important application classes, where covering a large bandwidth is essential.
 From the measured object’s transfer function H(jω) and a signal model according to the Fabry–Pérot interferometer concept (see Wikipedia for a detailed description) the material parameter in terms of complex permittivity or the thickness are derived.
 For object classification, the measured transfer function is fed into a previously trained machine learning model or is compared to an analytical model.
-For all these applications bandwidth is essential, because it limits the range resolution.
-If an insufficient bandwidth is used, the detection of fine object details or thin layers, as is needed by the pipe measurement industry, become undetectable.
+For all these applications covering a bandwidth as large as possible is needed, because it limits the range resolution.
+If the covered bandwidth is too small, the detection of fine object details or thin layers, as is needed by the pipe measurement industry, become undetectable.
 Here a bandwidth of at least 50 GHz is required to meet the applications’ requirements and to cover a large range of applications.
-Reducing the bandwidth to only 35 GHz would lead to a drastically limited application range that will prevent radar technology from being used in this field for many common pipe thicknesses.
+Reducing the bandwidth to only 32.5 GHz and thus the resolution by 35% would lead to a limited application range that will prevent radar technology from being used in this field for many common pipe thicknesses.
+Especially for thin pipes every additional GHz of bandwidth and improvement in resolution is important to broaden the application field.
 For this application a high measurement rate is needed, and the measurement range must not have notched out parts.

+Reasons for a large bandwidth – example of plastic measurements

+Plastic pipes are used in a huge range of products as different kind of infrastructural pipes (e.g. gas pipes, drinking water, wastewater, cable protection, …) or blow moulding parts (consumer products, automotive parts).
+This market seeks for a cost effective, easy, and harmless inline measurement technique for quality control and process optimization and automation.
+Manual destructive measurement methods are out of time and shall be replaced by non-destructive methods.

+The radar technology is a very promising technique to fill that gap of measurement technology.
+However, to reach the necessary wall thickness resolution a high bandwidth is necessary as the possible resolution is anti-proportional to the bandwidth BW (resolution~1/BW).